 J — Apple USB-C Digital AV Multiport Adapter — $70

 Thanks to my new MacBook Pro, I don’t need this stupid dongle nearly as much as I used to.
 However, I do semi-often want to plug my iPad Pro into a TV, so, I have to come crawling back to this annoyingly expensive dongle.

 Most normal humans can skip this entire section.
 This is for the nerds.

 For me, I like to have access to my at-home network and devices no matter where I am.
 Generally speaking, to do so, that means a VPN, which in turn means that my traffic is encrypted.
 Having an extra layer of encryption around my internet traffic makes me feel far better about using foreign Wi-Fi, like at a coffee shop, or grocery store café, and so on.

-In my personal opinion, there’s two solid options for running your own VPN.
+In my personal opinion, there are two solid options for running your own VPN.

 Tailscale is a new-ish entry that is like a VPN, except it isn’t… usually.
 As the saying goes, it’s complicated.

-The advantage to Tailscale is that it’s very easy to set up, mostly works like magic, and mostly bulletproof.
-There’s some caveats though.
+The advantage to Tailscale is that it’s very easy to set up, mostly works like magic, and is mostly bulletproof.
+There are some caveats though.